The Front Page (1974 film): Critical response

-Burnett said in This Time Together that she was so displeased with her performance that when she was on an airplane where the film was shown, she apologized on the plane's intercom.
+Burnett said in This Time Together that she was so displeased with her performance, that when she was on an airplane in which the film was shown, she apologized on the plane's intercom.

-On Rotten Tomatoes, The Front Page holds a rating of 60% from 30 reviews.

 Awards

-The film was nominated for the Golden Globe Award for Best Motion Picture - Musical or Comedy but lost to The Longest Yard, and Lemmon and Matthau, competing with each other for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, lost to Art Carney in Harry and Tonto.
+The film was nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy, but lost to The Longest Yard.
+Lemmon and Matthau, competing with each other for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, lost to Art Carney in Harry and Tonto.

-Wilder and Diamond were nominated for the Writers Guild of America Award for Best Comedy Adapted from Another Medium but lost to Lionel Chetwynd and Mordecai Richler for The Apprenticeship of Duddy Kravitz.
+Wilder and Diamond were nominated for the Writers Guild of America Award for Best Comedy Adapted from Another Medium, but lost to Lionel Chetwynd and Mordecai Richler for The Apprenticeship of Duddy Kravitz.

 Wilder won the David di Donatello Award for Best Director of a Foreign Film, and Lemmon and Matthau shared Best Foreign Actor honors with Burt Lancaster for Conversation Piece.

 Home media

-GoodTimes Entertainment released the Region 1 DVD on June 17, 1998.
-The film is in fullscreen format with an audio track in English and subtitles in English, Spanish, and French.
-On May 31, 2005, it was re-released in a widescreen edition DVD by Universal Home Video.
-Kino Lorber released the film on Blu-ray on August 6, 2019.
+GoodTimes Entertainment released the film on a Region 1 DVD June 17, 1998.
+It is in a fullscreen format, with an audio track in English, and subtitles in English, Spanish and French.
+On May 31, 2005, it was rereleased in a widescreen edition DVD by Universal Home Video.
+Kino Lorber released the film on Blu-ray August 6, 2019.

 In popular culture

-In the 2019 bio-pic Dolemite Is My Name, Rudy Ray Moore (Eddie Murphy) goes to a screening of The Front Page with friends, and finds the film unfunny.
-Moore, an African-American, is further stunned by the riotous reaction to the movie by the (mostly white) audience in the theater.
-Moore is ironically inspired by this experience (and the lack of films made by and for African Americans) to make his own film (1975's Dolemite.)
+In the 2019 Rudy Ray Moore biopic, Dolemite Is My Name, Moore (portrayed by Eddie Murphy) goes to a screening of The Front Page with friends, and finds the film unfunny, and is confused by the riotous reaction by the audience in the theater.
+Moore is inspired by this experience to make his own film, which eventually became Dolemite (1975).